Mikielis/magento2-module-cookie-compliance/readme.md

-# EU cookie compliance, Magento 2 extension
+# EU cookie law compliance, Magento 2 extension

+This Magento 2 extension adds a notice telling visitors that your website uses cookies.<br />
-This cookie notification module adds a bar to your store which can be displayed in two different positions.<br />The bar contains a short sentence, two buttons - more info and allow, and optional store’s logo.
+Tbe bar can be displayed in two different positions and it contains a short sentence, three buttons - more info, allow cookies and close button in top right corner.<br />
+Optionally can be diplayed store’s logo above the sentence.

 In your Magento admin you will be able to set following settings: